 Yet the CDC has just extended the US government’s eviction ban, without providing proper stimulus funding for rental apartment and rental house tenants who need help — a worrying trend for the US rental property market and millions of landlords.

 Small business landlords took it on the chin during the last two years and many continue to struggle financially.
 Many of them are owed backrent and can’t collect on it even as tenants gain full employment.
 In some states the problem is severe.

 Besides leaving small business landlords in dire financial circumstances, the CDC decision means more will have to sell their rental property, and that property maintenance will be neglected because landlords can’t afford to fix, maintain or renovate.
 They may need to sell to eager owner occupiers — not renters.

-Tenants too, appear to be drowning in debt.
+Tenants too, appear to be drowning in debt with credit issues.
 They may still need financial help yet the controversy is whether landlords should be generating that financial assistance.
 Should the government be helping more?

 Trending: More Renters not Paying Rent

 The drama continues this year as new data from Census.org show 17% of tenants still owe back rent.
 2.3 million more people report not paying rent as compared to June of 2021.
 It’s a trend with far reaching implications for the rental market.